-19 Draconis has alternative name(s), 19 Draconis, 19 Dra.
+19 Draconis has alternative name(s) :- H Draconis, H Dra.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 50.84 ± 0.31 miliarcseconds/year towards the north and 237.79 ± 0.33 miliarcseconds/year east if we saw them in the horizon.
+The star is moving 50.84 ± 0.31 milliarcseconds/year towards the north and 237.79 ± 0.33 milliarcseconds/year east if we saw them in the horizon.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 2.0000000 that I have given is based on the Spectral Types page that I have found on the Internet.
-You might find a different figure, one that may have been calculated rather than generalised that I have done.
-The figure is always the amount times the luminosity of the Sun.
-It is an imprecise figure because of a number of factors including but not limited to whether the star is a variable star and distance.
+The figure of 2.23 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-19 Draconis Radius has been calculated as being 1.22 times bigger than the Sun.
+19 Draconis estimated radius has been calculated as being 1.22 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 849,583.68.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 1.2380039507211597173366152528.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

 The stars age according to Hipparcos data files put the star at an age of about 3.70 Billion years old but could be between 2.30 and 4.70 Billion years old.
 In comparison, the Sun's age is about 4.6 Billion Years Old.